rinfer/ds-project-3/CodeBook.md

 2. Only the 66 feature columns are kept that contain the exact string "mean()" or "std()".
 All other feature columnes are removed
 3. The activity and subjectID columns are converted from integer to factor, assigning descriptive lables to the activites
 4. The mean of each feature for each subject and each activity is calculated and the results stored in a tidy data frame, that contains the mean value for each of the 66 features for each of the subject/activity combinations.
 There are 6 activities for each of the 30 subjects giving a total of 180 rows
-5. The tidy data frame is saved to a CSV file, named "tidydata.csv".
+5. The tidy data frame is saved to a file, named "tidydata.txt".

-tidydata.csv has 180 rows containing the calculated mean values and 68 columns containing the variables.
-It meets the following principle:
+tidydata.txt has 180 rows containing the calculated mean values and 68 columns containing the variables.
+It meets the following principles:
 * The column headings are explicit
 * There is one column for each variable
 * There are no duplicate columns